hundredrabbits/thebook/north_pacific_logbook.md

 We are crazy fools to be out here, but what other option was there, really?
 How else could we bring Pino home?
 It's funny.
 When the weather is bad, we are fools, but when it's good, we're lucky?

 ##### 1000
 Total freak out.
 I went to steer Pino through these monstrous waves and was overtaken, again.
 A wave spun us right around.
 I was holding onto something, so I didn't hurt myself — I know better this time.
 We weren't knocked down, just tossed around violently.
 I freaked out after, refusing to drive in these waves.
-I parked the boat into a heave to, went inside, and just started bawling.
+I parked the boat into a heave-to, went inside, and just started bawling.
 The accumulated stress of this trip, and the lack of sleep just got to me.
 This was a ridiculous dream wasn't it?

 ##### 1300
 We are going northeast, but mostly east.
 Devine is driving right now.
 I feel terrible but the stress of driving in these waves is just too much for me right now.
-Devine plans to heave to again when tired.
+Devine plans to heave -o again when tired.
 Meanwhile, I am doing a lot of thinking, and am making sure he gets what he need.
-I made spaghetti for lunch with eggplants, and served a miso soup alongside.
+I made spaghetti for lunch with eggplants, and served miso soup alongside.

 ##### 1500
 About 20 porpoises came leaping in and out of waves around Pino.
-It's nice to know it can still be beautiful out here.
+Life on the water is always better when there are porpoises around.

 We downloaded a bigger range for the GRIB files, and noticed a big system heading our way — what else is new?
 It's going to be a strong one.
 The forecast may change, it often does, but we're not sure how to go about avoiding it.
 Devine thinks we should go south, I think north... either that, or we slow down and let it pass.
 This part of the ocean loves beating us down.
 The only wind we get to go forward is those from passing lows, which are usually too strong, and then leave calms in passing.
 This is discouraging.
 Devine is a glass half-full kind of person, I'm glad he's around to balance me out.
 A crew of Rekkas would be curled up on the floor, trembling and blaming each other.
 Fear is a terrible thing.

 ##### 1700
-Devine decided to heave to after Pino got knocked around by two waves.
+Devine decided to heave-to after Pino got knocked around by two waves.
 They'd had enough.
-We'll heave to until this weather gets past us.
+We'll heave-to until this weather gets past us.

 ##### 1730
-I noticed our heave to was behaving strangely... the main was flapping and causing its halyard to slap the mast.
-That isn't supposed to happen in a heave to, the main is supposed to be full of air, unmoving.
+I noticed our heave-to was behaving strangely... the main was flapping and causing its halyard to slap the mast.
+That isn't supposed to happen in a heave-to, the main is supposed to be full of air, unmoving.
 I quizzed Devine about it, asking about how the main was positioned, the tiller too, as I could not understand why this was happening.
+Devine was too tired to give me answers.

-Annoyed, I went out to see.
+Annoyed with the noise, I went out to see.
 I noticed that the tiller was lashed to the wrong side.
-Devine must have been tired to do this, he usually doesn't get this wrong.
+This was confirmation of just how tired Devine was, he usually doesn't get this wrong.
 I went outside and lashed it to the other side.
-No more sounds, and the main is positioned as it should be.
-I stay outside for a bit to make sure everything is okay, and when I go back in, I see that Devine is sound asleep.
-This one needs their rest, I'll keep watch for a while.
+No more sounds, and the main was well-positioned.
+I stayed outside for a bit to make sure everything is okay.
+I went back in and looked at the sleeping Devine, the one I share this tiny cocoon with.
+This one needs his rest.
+I'll keep watch for a while.

 \newpage